Troms Fotballkrets

 The Troms Fotballkrets (Troms Football Association) is one of the 18 district organisations of the Norwegian Football Federation.
-It administers lower tier football in the traditional district of Troms.
+It administers lower tier football in Troms county.

 Background

-Troms Fotballkrets, is the governing body for football in the traditional district of Troms, which today is a part of the county Troms og Finnmark.
+Troms Fotballkrets, is the governing body for football in Troms county.
 The Association currently has 77 member clubs.
 Based in Tromsø, the Association's chairman is Ronald Martinsen.

 Affiliated members

 The following clubs are affiliated to the Troms Fotballkrets: